Event organizing

 Other permits or waivers

-You may need to apply for other permits or waivers.
-For example, a parking waiver, referral signs or a waiver for serving alcohol.
+You may need to apply for other permits or exemptions.
+These could include an environmental permit, a parking permit, directional signs, or a license to serve alcohol.

 How long does it take?